pjacekm/commandbox-mongodb/README.md

 ## Prerequisites
 - CommandBox v.
 3.9+
 - MongoDB v.
-3+
+3+ (currently supported MongoDB Java driver version: 3.6.3)

 ## Note
-This is a "Work in Progress".
-At this stage, the project code is usable but documentation and tests need to be created.
+"Work in Progress": at this stage the project code is usable but documentation and tests need to be created.
 Project structure, class/method names and basically anything can change.
 Stay tuned :)

 ## Installation